'Wow! Wow!' Women get Olympic track off to a sizzling start - WHIZ News

 “Clearly,” said Daryll Neita of Britain, who ran a personal best 10.96.
 “It’s going to be a very fast championship, let’s put it that way.
 It feels amazing.”

-The first of 48 gold medals on the line over the nine-day meet was up for grabs later Friday in the men’s 10,000.
-Favorites include Jacob Kiplimo of Uganda and Selemon Barega of Ethiopia.
+The first of 48 gold medals on the line over the nine-day meet went to Selemon Barega of Ethiopia in the men’s 10,000 meters — a super-saturated race that left half the field sprawled out in exhaustion at the end of an 82-degree (27-degree Celsius) night with 82% humidity.

+After two Olympics dominated by British great Mo Farah, Barega brought the gold medal back to the country that owned this distance for decades under the stride of Kenenisa Bekele and Haile Gebrselassie.

+Speaking of sure things at the Olympics — the Americans blew a relay.
+This time it was in the debut of the mixed 4×400, where the U.S. got disqualified for a bad pass between Lynna Irby and Elija Godwin, who were running the first and second legs.

-Other morning action on Day 1 went to form.
+Other Day 1 action went to form.
 Rai Benjamin of the United States and world-record holder Karsten Warholm of Norway cruised easily through their heats in the 400-meter hurdles, keeping a gold-medal showdown in the cards.
 Will it take another world record to win?

 “Maybe someone else will do it,” Warholm joked.
 “I’ve done my job.”